MichaelMurithi/michaelmurithi/README.md

 - React native
 - React + Firebase
 - GraphQL
-- Linux shell commands
+- Advanced PWA Concepts

 #### Want to learn with me or have some resources?

 Reach out to me [here](https://www.linkedin.com/in/michael-murithi-kariuki/) for a pair-programming session or a team project.

-### Some cool learning repos for you....
+### Have got some cool learning repos for you....

 <a href="https://github.com/MichaelMurithi/java-algorithms-implementation">